kwameopareasiedu/react-simple-widgets/src/widgets/calendar/calendar-usage.md

 # Calendar

-This widget displays a calendar and allows you to select a single calendar date.
-Since it is intrinsically a div element, it accepts all attributes of the `<div/>` tag.
+This widget displays a calendar which allows you to select dates.
+Calendar is intrinsically a `<div/>` element and it accepts all of its attributes.

 ## Usage